 - Dance instructor

-- Look in the Yellow Pages for dance schools in your local area
+- Look in the Yellow Pages or search online for dance schools in your local area

 Things to remember